GridPlus/lattice-cli/README.md

 > NOTE: You are calling your beacon node software with the above `curl` request, so make sure you are using the correct port.
 For example, lighthouse's default port is `5052` rather than the `4000` specified by the guide.

+If you don't want to move files or use your node at all, you can go to [beaconcha.in's broadcast tool](https://mainnet.beaconcha.in/tools/broadcast) and paste in the contents of the generated file.

 ## <a id="get-public-key">↪️ Get Public Key</a>

 If you would like to get a public key for a supported curve (see below table) you can request its hex-string representation using a BIP39 derivation path.
 As with other methods, the returned pubkey will be derived from the target Lattice's current active wallet.